 Wisconsin GI Bill

-Wisconsin veterans may be eligible for a remission of tuition for themselves and for qualifying dependents of a Wisconsin veteran with a service connected disability rating of 30% or greater.
+Wisconsin veterans may be eligible for a remission of program (tuition) and material fees for themselves and for qualifying dependents of a Wisconsin veteran with a service connected disability rating of 30% or greater.

 Keep in mind…

-Beginning in January 2014, any student using the Wisconsin G.I.
+Any student using the Wisconsin G.I.
 Bill, whether it be the Veteran, the spouse or the child of a Veteran, must maintain at least a 2.0 cumulative GPA or higher in order to remain eligible for the Wisconsin G.I.
 Bill benefits.
 Should a student using the Wisconsin G.I.
 Bill have a cumulative GPA that falls below the threshold of 2.0 at the end of a term, the student may still enroll the following term; however, they will not be able to use the Wisconsin G.I.
 Bill at that time.
-Should the student get their cumulative GPA back to a 2.0 or higher at the end of a nonqualifying term, the student will be re-certified for the subsequent term by the institution/school.
+Should the student get their cumulative GPA back to a 2.0 or higher at the end of a non-qualifying term, the student will be re-certified for the subsequent term by the institution/school.

 The WI GI Bill does NOT waive 100% of tuition and fees.
 It only waives the ‘program’ and ‘classroom material’ fees.
 You are responsible for paying the uncovered portion including but not limited to online fees, supplemental fees, uniform fees, and text books.